 CXCL13 is a B lymphocyte chemoattractant and has been reported to be elevated in acute neuroborreliosis and a potential marker for successful treatment.

 Treatment of Lyme Disease

-As noted above, treatment with IV antibiotics is generally indicated only in those patients with symptoms and laboratory findings consistent with CNS or peripheral neurologic involvement, and in a small subset of patients with heart block or documented Lyme arthritis who have not responded to oral antibiotics.
+As noted above, treatment with IV antibiotics is generally indicated only in patients with symptoms and laboratory findings consistent with CNS or peripheral neurologic involvement and in a small subset of patients with heart block or documented Lyme arthritis who have not responded to oral antibiotics.
 Typical IV therapy consists of a 2- to 4-week course of ceftriaxone or cefotaxime, both third-generation cephalosporins, or penicillin or chloramphenicol.
 No data suggest that prolonged or repeated courses of IV antibiotics are effective.
-Lack of effect should suggest an incorrect diagnosis or slow resolution of symptoms, which is commonly seen in LD.
+Lack of effect should suggest an incorrect diagnosis or slow resolution of symptoms, which is commonly seen in Lyme disease.
 In addition, some symptoms may persist after treatment, such as Lyme arthritis; this phenomenon may be related to various self-sustaining inflammatory mechanisms rather than persistent infection.

 Objective neurologic findings include:

 Lyme disease may be documented either on the basis of serologic testing or by clinical findings of erythema migrans in early infection.
 Documentation of CSF abnormalities is required for suspected central nervous system (CNS) infection, as indicated above.